chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-071-prodex-note-it-referee-ringmaster-in-synch.md

 draft: False
 ---

-Operating systems like the original MS-DOS were not capable of multitasking, i.e., running more than one program at a time.
+Operating systems like the original MS-DOS were not capable of multitasking--they could only run one program at a time.
 But you could fake multitasking by taking advantage of the "terminate and stay resident" (TSR) system call in DOS.
 Essentially, a program that used this call was not cleared from RAM when a new program loaded and remained available to the system until the next reboot.

 Such "RAM resident software" was the subject of this [next *Computer Chronicles* episode from November 1986](https://www.youtube.com/watch?v=xV2rxImyGYE).
 Stewart Cheifet opened the program by telling Gary Kildall that when Borland first released *Sidekick*, it was a big deal that you could pop-up a simple calculator on your screen using a RAM resident program.
 Cheifet then showed a physical calculator--an HP-12C financial calculator--and noted there was now a computer version of the device, which was also available as a TSR program.